mdarora/BookStore_project/README.txt

 	- Added project references
 0203
 	-got same error in that same file Error.cshtml.g.cs for the 7th time and it gets on repeated

+0441
+	-edited error viewmodel path to solve the last error that i got more that 8 times